cyliizyz/ManiSkill-ViTac2025/README.md

 ## 🚀 Latest Updates

+- **2025/01/22**: Refactor the entire repository, added render_rgb options, and visualization during the evaluation.
+For details, please refer to the repository.
+Stage 1 starts! 🚀
 - **2024/12/08**: Refactor code structure for better readability.
 - **2024/11/16**: Track 2 is online!
 - **2024/10/22**: Track 3 is now available!
 Featuring sensor structure optimization.